seL4/l4v/docs/arch-split.md

 There are some considerations when using this strategy:

-1. We use the Arch locale without a `global_naming`, as its performance better than entering the Arch locale and proving the lemma there.
+1. We use the Arch locale without `global_naming`, as its performance is better than entering the Arch locale and proving the lemma there.
 This means its qualified name will be `Arch.valid_arch_cap_pspaceI`, but this is acceptable
    since: